SFr682k/fightclub/README.md

 ### Installation
  - **Linux:** Users of Linux systems should compile Fightclub binaries from source.
-An [Installation script for Debian-based distributions](INSTALL.debian) is provided.
-Users of other distributions may refer to it, however, some minor modifications may be required.
+Installation scripts for [Debian (incl. derivates like Ubuntu)](INSTALL.debian) and [Arch Linux](INSTALL.arch) are provided.
+Users of other distributions may refer to them, however, some minor modifications may be required.
  - **Windows:** For Windows, pre-compiled binaries are available in the [Releases section](https://github.com/SFr682k/fightclub/releases).
-Please note that the provided Windows binaries are not generated after a new release and therefore might be outdated.
+Please note that the provided Windows binaries are not generated after every new release and therefore might be outdated.

 ### Notes on data files